GhostasDead/DownVidas/README.md

 * Requirements: (again) Make sure yt-dlp, ffmpeg and ffprobe exist in the same folder along with DownVidas, or in PATH before running the script.
 * Media title characters may appear weird on the console but they are processed and saved correctly (check DV-listInfo.txt for correct filename).
-* Editing video order in a playlist will affect its index number accordingly.
+* Editing video order in a playlist (on YouTube), will affect its (downloading) index number accordingly.
 * yt-dlp usually resumes download if temporay files (.part) not moved or altered.